jimmychu0807/substrate-front-end-template/README.md

 More on
 [React environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables).

-When writing and deploying your own front end, you will likely change:
+When writing and deploying your own front end, you should configure:

   - `CUSTOM_TYPES` in `src/config/common.json`.
 See
   [Extending types](https://polkadot.js.org/api/start/types.extend.html).